OliverMount/AutocorrfMRI/README.md

 # AutocorrfMRI

+Autocorrelation both inherent and pre-processing induced in the fMRI time series affects the connectivity analysis.
+The autocorrelation issue is largely ignored in the fMRI preprocessing literature.
+We bring to forefront the impact of the autocorrelation in connectivity analysis using real and simulated data.

 This repository contains R programs to reproduce the figures in the paper: "The Impact of sampling rate on statistical significance for single subject fMRI connectivity analysis."

 https://onlinelibrary.wiley.com/doi/full/10.1002/hbm.24600